-Work together to deliver the best outcomes for the community by managing our
+Work together to deliver the best outcomes for the community by managing our resources in a financially sustainable way.

 It is recommended that Council endorse that the Council Plan - Part One - Strategic Community Plan 2025 - 2035 be publicised on Engage Bayswater from 30 April to 21 May 2025 for final community feedback.